neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 > <img src={squadsSelectPhantom} width="200" />

-> You will now see a list of Vaults/Squads your wallet address is a signatory of.
+> A list of Vaults/Squads your wallet address is a signatory of is now available.

 :::note